Exchange students studying in Switzerland

 An exchange stay (exchange semester/masterthesis) is also possible as part of the Master of Science in Engineering (MSE) for students from our partner universities (Swiss-European Mobility Programme / Erasmus+ and other bilateral agreements).
 A large number of the modules on the Master's degree programme are taught in English.

 The cost of living in Switzerland represents a hurdle for many guest students.
 As a result, the ZHAW School of Engineering has set up its own funding programme.
-Exchange students on the Bachelor's degree programme will receive the necessary information about applying for a grant when they register.
+Exchange students on the Bachelor’s and Master’s degree programme will receive the necessary information about applying for a grant when they register.

 Exchange students can also complete a full Bachelor's or Master's degree programme at the ZHAW School of Engineering.
 The same admission conditions and application formalities apply as for Swiss students.
 Level C1 German skills are required.